 Research Center staff will advise you of any rights

 duplication can proceed, and will discuss audio formats available

 for duplication.
 Refer

 to the AUDIO TRANSFER RATES and STOCK CHARGES schedule

 - Your request will be forwarded to the Public Services

-Office, which will mail or fax you an ORDER
+Office (AVPSO@loc.gov), which will email, mail or fax you an ORDER

-order and the cost.
+order, the cost and additional instructions.
 Prepayment is required based on the

 cost estimate and the customer is liable for additional